 Leverage the value you create to show how what you’ve done has helped support a client’s existing goals or investments, or how your work can provide continued optimization of your client’s services.
 If they are able to see concrete evidence of how your work is enabling even more business value, they will likely provide a referral or engage your services again.

-3. Build a Consistent Workflow
+3. Maintain a Consistent Workflow

 To create long-term value for clients, you need to define what that value means to them and then communicate and integrate it into the processes, methodologies, or work plans you deliver.
 Building a consistent workflow that clients are able to repeat is extremely useful.
 Once a project is complete, be sure to highlight the value of what you have accomplished to demonstrate to your client how what you’ve done has supported their business goals.

-4. Measure and Report on Progress
+4. Report and Measure Progress

 At this point, you should be delivering work as promised with business value in mind.
 If not, you can begin to assess any gaps and close them before they become problematic.
 Stay engaged with your client to successfully finish the project, measuring and communicating progress through to the end.
 Be sure to celebrate your successes with your client and create next steps to enhance or expand on the foundation you’ve built.